 Would what you do if you weren’t afraid?

 If fear were not a player, what would you do?
-If the opinions of others couldn’t touch your story, how would you write it?
+If the opinions of others couldn’t touch your story, how would you live it?
 If failure wasn’t a thing, what would you do with your life?

 You’re not talented enough.
 You’re not healthy enough.
 Everyone will think you’re a terrible writer.
+Nobody cares what you say.

-As you write your story, you will become someone you never thought you could be, someone much more loving and joyful and full of life.
+As you live your story, you will become someone you never thought you could be, someone much more loving and joyful and full of life.
 You will impact people in ways you could never imagine.
 That will be the reward.
 And the reward will be enough.

 You were created to write a good story with your life.
 Start today.